 Stiftskirche, Gothic church in Kaiserslautern, Germany.

-Construction began around 1250 on the site of a Premonstratensian monastery founded by Emperor Frederick I Barbarossa in 1176.
-In the 18th century, Lutheran and Reformed congregations merged here, leading to changes in how the space was used and maintained.
+Construction began around 1250 on the site of a Premonstratensian monastery that Emperor Frederick I Barbarossa had founded in 1176.
+In the 18th century, Lutheran and Reformed congregations merged here, which permanently changed how the building was used.

 The community of curious travelers